CedArctic/go-vlc-ctrl/README.md

 The module fully covers the VLC Web API as documented [here](https://github.com/videolan/vlc/blob/master/share/lua/http/requests/README.txt).

-All functions a common return signature: ```(response string, statusCode int, err error)```.
+All functions share a common return signature: ```(response string, statusCode int, err error)```.
 The response string is the server response (in json or xml) to the request made, statusCode is the HTTP Status Code (e.g: 200-OK) and err contains errors encountered during the execution of the function.

 ## Contributing